Power-Ups by Trello

 - Read Me

-The Bitbucket Cloud Power-up allows your team to attach branches, commits and pull requests to cards, and populates with real-time status updates.
+The Bitbucket Cloud Power-up allows your Workspace to attach branches, commits and pull requests to cards, and populates with real-time status updates.
 When you are ready to move from Trello to Bitbucket create a branch directly from a card.
 Seamlessly move from Trello to Bitbucket while maintaining traceability.

 For more details, check out Using the Bitbucket Power-Up